Lilo & Stitch (franchise): Stitch Encounter

 Stitch Encounter is an interactive show similar to Turtle Talk with Crush that opened in 2006 at Hong Kong Disneyland at the Hong Kong Disneyland Resort.
 Other versions of the attraction opened Walt Disney Studios Park at Disneyland Paris (as Stitch Live!) in 2008, Tokyo Disneyland at Tokyo Disney Resort in Spring 2015, and Shanghai Disneyland Park at Shanghai Disney Resort in 2016.
 The original version in Hong Kong closed in 2016, and no versions of this attraction have ever opened at either American Disney resort.

 The Enchanted Tiki Room: Stitch Presents Aloha e Komo Mai!

 The Enchanted Tiki Room: Stitch Presents Aloha e Komo Mai! is a "theatre in the round" Audio-Animatronics show that opened in 2008 in Tokyo Disneyland at Tokyo Disney Resort, and is the fourth incarnation of The Enchanted Tiki Room.

+Merchandise

+When the original Lilo & Stitch film was released in 2002, it was accompanied by a huge merchandising campaign, from McDonald's meals to marketing emphasizing Stitch as being as a chaotic character, very different from other Disney heroes.

+As of 2025, Stitch is a very important character in the Walt Disney Company’s sale of licensed merchandise, mostly in the form of a very wide array of products.
+The company's annual financial reports for 2023 and 2024 included Lilo & Stitch as one of nine examples of its major licensed properties.
+In February 2025, the New York Post reported that Stitch was likely going to be the most popular toy in 2025.

+In other media

+Lilo, Stitch, Nani, David, Jumba, and Pleakley appeared in Once Upon a Studio (2023).

 Reception

-The original Lilo & Stitch film received positive critical reviews, while the direct-to-video and television sequels received mixed to negative reception.
+The original Lilo & Stitch film received positive critical reviews, while the live action remake received a mixed to positive reception and the direct-to-video and television sequels received mixed to negative reception.